TwiztedDesign/template-farm-documentation/docs/ai_generator.md

 ## What are credits and how do they work?

-Credits are the system's currency for using the AI Generator.
+Credits are the platform's currency for using GenAi.
 Every time you generate an asset or an element, credits are deducted from your account.
-Managing your credits wisely allows you to maximize your use of the AI Generator and unlock its full potential.
+Managing your credits wisely allows you to maximize your use of the GenAi and unlock its full potential.
 If necessary, contact your Customer Success Manager to add more credits to your account.

 ### Credits Usage

-Under **Settings > Farm**, you can see the number of credits available for using the AI Generator (this option is available only to users with Admin or Manager roles).
+Under **Settings > Farm**, you can see the number of credits available for using GenAi (this option is available only to users with Admin or Manager roles).

 * Generating an asset costs 1 credit.
 * The number of credits required for an element option **depends on its complexity**.
 For more intricate elements that include multiple assets, additional credits will be deducted proportionally based on the number of assets generated.

 > You can always check your credit balance under **Settings > Farm**.

-## Where can I use the AI Generator?
+## Where can I use GenAi?

-Currently, an AI generator is available within the Cloud Templates and in any system where the Cloud Templates can be integrated, such as Engage Engine.
+Currently, GenAi is available within the Cloud Templates and in any platform where the Cloud Templates can be integrated, such as Engage Engine.